mnot/I-D/dnsop-onion-tld/draft.md

 --- abstract

-This document registers the ".onion" Special-Use Domain Name {{RFC6761}}.
+This document registers the ".onion" Special-Use Domain Name.

 --- middle